Kennebec River: Removal of Edwards Dam

 The Kennebec River before the construction of Edwards Dam was extremely important as a spawning ground for Atlantic fish.
 In 1837, the Edwards Dam was built across the Kennebec River, just shy of the limit of tidal influence.
 Made of timber and concrete, it extended 917 ft across the river and 25 ft high.
 Its reservoir stretched 17 mi upstream, and covered 1,143 acre.

 In 1999, the dam was removed, after the Federal Energy Regulatory Commission (FERC) determined that the ecological benefits of removing it outweighed the value of the electricity it produced, and refused the renewal of the dam license.

 Despite several negative visual and environmental factors at first, the ecosystem is healing itself.
 Initially after the removal of the dam, barren riverbanks and muddy water were evident along the lower 17 mi of the Kennebec.
 Introduced smallmouth bass will suffer from the re-introduced striped bass, which tend to feed on young smallmouth bass.
 An increase in raptor populations, such as ospreys, bald eagles, herons, cormorants, and kingfishers, is evident.

 Human activities also benefited from the dam removal.
 The exposure of rapids and the return of native fish species allows many recreational activities, including canoeing, kayaking, whitewater rafting, and fishing.

+The Nature Conservancy acquisition

+In 2025, The Nature Conservancy announced the purchase of four dams on the river – Lockwood, Hydro-Kennebec, Shawmut, and Weston – which would eventually be removed to allow for greater upstream migration of fish.